ahoym/netlify-jam-sesh/README.md

-Template that contains configuration for a full stack app with user authentication that is deploy ready through Netlify.
+Template that contains configuration for a full stack [JAM stack](https://jamstack.org/) app with user authentication that is deploy ready through Netlify.

 # Technologies
 This template uses various technologies.
 Specifics can be found in each tech's specific section.
 As a high level: